What is the Difference Between Translation and Localization?

 When and Why You Should Translate Your Content

-Research shows that only 25% of people worldwide can speak and read English.
-What about the other 75%?
-They speak Chinese, French, Spanish, German, Arabic, and many other languages.
-And they need website translations.
-As internet connections and mobile networks grow stronger around the globe, there’s a huge gap in the market for translated websites.
+Research shows that only 20% of people worldwide can speak and read English.
+What about the other 80%?
+They need website translations.
+As internet connections and mobile networks continue to grow stronger worldwide, there’s a significant gap in the market for translated websites.

-Researchers believe that in the next few years, English will lose its importance as the default worldwide language of the internet.
+In fact, English is losing its dominance as the default language of the internet worldwide.
 The demand for different languages is growing strong.
-Translating your site can grow your online presence and help new international customers find you.
+Translating your site can expand your online presence and attract new international customers.
 If you’re not sure where to start, read about the top 10 best languages for website translation.

-To avoid mistranslations, it’s important to have machine-translated content professionally post-edited.
-However, even if a qualified linguist reviews your content, it may still be lacking in the cultural awareness that is necessary to effectively resonate with a specific locale.
+To avoid mistranslations, it’s crucial to have machine-translated content professionally post-edited.
+However, even if a qualified translator reviews your content, it may still lack the cultural awareness necessary to effectively resonate with a specific locale.
 That’s where localization can help.

 When and Why You Should Localize Your Content